-The symposium had invited participants from all the Nordic countries and Russia.
-The aim was to collectively create a project where we omitted the borders to unite and look at the commonality of cultures and challenges the birds are facing, and how artists and scientists can work together to bring these issues into public awareness.
-Based on the collective ideas deriving from this initial meeting, The Conference of the Birds acquired its basic structure.
-Three curators from Norway, Sweden and Finland : Eva Bakkeslett, Ulrika Jansson and Ulla Taipale were appointed to realise the project with the support from an advisory team of artists, researchers and bird enthusiasts.
-The symposium also included a public event where several of the participants presented short performances or talks to the local public in the municipality of Steigen.
+The Conference of the Birds was initiated by artist and curator Eva Bakkeslett (NO).
+The project took shape in a transdisciplinary symposium held in Engelöya, Norway, in 2018, attended by 17 artists, curators and advisors from the Nordic countries and Russia.
+The aim was to create a project looking at the commonality of cultures and challenges the birds are facing, and how artists and scientists can work together to bring these issues into public awareness.
+Based on the collective ideas deriving from the symposium, The Conference of the Birds acquired its basic structure.
+Artists and curators Eva Bakkeslett (NO) and Ulrika Jansson (SV) have had the overall curatorial responsibility with the help of curator Ulla Taipale (FI) and researcher and curator Oleg Koefoed (DE).
 The symposium was supported by Nordic Culture Fund Oppstart, Norwegian University of Science and Technology and the Barents Secretariat.